-The accompanying pro forma consolidated financial statements give effect to the acquisition of all of the issued and outstanding shares in Aquila Networks Canada (Alberta) Ltd. ("ANCA") and Aquila Networks Canada (British Columbia) Ltd. ("ANCBC") as described in the short form prospectus dated September 29, 2003, (the "Prospectus").
-The accompanying pro forma consolidated financial statements have been prepared by Management of Fortis Inc. ("Fortis" or the "Company") and are derived from the unaudited and audited consolidated financial statements of Fortis as at and for the six month period ended June 30, 2003 and for the year ended December 31, 2002, respectively; the unaudited and audited financial statements of ANCA as at and for the six month period ended June 30, 2003, and for the year ended December 31, 2002, respectively; and the unaudited and audited financial statements of ANCBC as at and for the six month period ended June 30, 2003 and for the year ended December 31, 2002, respectively.
+The accompanying pro forma consolidated financial statements give effect to the acquisition of all of the issued and outstanding shares in Aquila Networks Canada (Alberta) Ltd. ("ANCA") and Aquila Networks Canada (British Columbia) Ltd. ("ANCBC") as described in the short form prospectus dated January 20, 2004, (the "Prospectus").
+The accompanying pro forma consolidated financial statements have been prepared by management of Fortis Inc. ("Fortis" or the "Corporation") and are derived from the unaudited and audited consolidated financial statements of Fortis as at and for the nine month period ended September 30, 2003 and for the year ended December 31, 2002, respectively; the unaudited and audited financial statements of ANCA as at and for the nine month period ended September 30, 2003, and for the nine month period ended September 30, 2003 and for the year ended December 31, 2002, respectively; and the unaudited and audited financial statements of ANCBC as at and for the nine month period ended September 30, 2003 and for the year ended December 31, 2002, respectively.

-The accounting policies used in the preparation of these pro forma consolidated financial statements are those disclosed in the Company's audited financial statements.
+The accounting policies used in the preparation of these pro forma consolidated financial statements are those disclosed in the Corporation's audited financial statements.
 Management has determined that no adjustments to ANCA's and ANCBC's financial statements are required to comply with the accounting policies used by Fortis in the preparation of its consolidated financial statements.

-As is standard with similar transactions in regulated utilities, the purchase price is primarily based upon the regulated assets at the point of closing.
-Based on the purchase price calculation as detailed in the purchase and sale agreements dated September 15, 2003, the estimated net purchase price of ANCA and ANCBC is \$720,000 (refer to note 2a) and is based on managements' estimate of working capital, capital assets and debt levels at December 31, 2003.
+As is standard with similar transactions in regulated utilities, the purchase price is primarily based upon the regulated assets at the time of closing.
+Based on the purchase price calculation as detailed in the purchase and sale agreements dated September 15, 2003, the estimated net purchase price of ANCA and ANCBC is \$720,000 (refer to note 2[a]) and is based on management's estimate of working capital, capital assets and debt levels at April 30, 2004.
 Under the terms of the purchase and sale agreements, the final purchase price is to be adjusted for changes in working capital, capital assets and debt levels from these estimates.

-The pro forma consolidated balance sheet and pro forma consolidated statements of earnings reflect the acquisition effected June 30, 2003 and January 1, 2002, respectively.
+The pro forma consolidated balance sheet and pro forma consolidated statements of earnings reflect the acquisition effected September 30, 2003 and January 1, 2002, respectively.
 The pro forma consolidated financial statements are not necessarily indicative of the results that actually would have been achieved if the transactions reflected therein had been completed on the dates indicated or the results which may be obtained in the future.
-The primary variance relates to;
+The primary variance relates to:

-- The estimated net purchase price of \$720,000, which is based on the expected levels of capital assets, working capital and debt at December 31, 2003, has been applied to the pro forma consolidated statements of earnings effective January 1, 2002.
-Had the purchase price been adjusted to reflect the actual level of working capital, capital assets and debt existing at that time, the net purchase price would have been \$449,000 and the after-tax interest expense would have decreased by approximately \$10,500 and \$5,500 for the year-ended December 31 2002 and for the six-month period ended June 30, 2003, respectively. - The actual purchase price allocation will reflect the fair value, at the purchase date, of the assets acquired and liabilities assumed based upon the acquirer's evaluation of such assets and liabilities following the closing of the transaction and, accordingly, the final purchase price allocation, as it relates principally to intangible assets, may differ significantly from the preliminary allocation reflected herein.
+- The estimated net purchase price of \$720,000, which is based on the expected levels of capital assets, working capital and debt at April 30, 2004, has been applied to the pro forma consolidated statements of earnings effective January 1, 2002.
+Had the purchase price been adjusted to reflect the actual level of working capital, capital assets and debt existing at that time, the net purchase price would have been \$449,000 and the after-tax interest expense and preference share dividends would have decreased by approximately \$11,906 and \$9,133 for the year-ended December 31 2002 and for the nine-month period ended September 30, 2003, respectively. - The actual purchase price allocation will reflect the fair value, at the purchase date, of the assets acquired and liabilities assumed based upon the acquirer's evaluation of such assets and liabilities following the closing of the transaction and, accordingly, the final purchase price allocation, as it relates principally to intangible assets, may differ significantly from the preliminary allocation reflected herein.